romanshved/DevOps_online_Lviv_2021_Q2/m5/task5.1/readme.md

 <img src="screenshots/22.png">
 <img src="screenshots/23.png">
 After deletion the labwork2 file, the softlink doesn't show the contents, because it's simply a link to a file, which is deleted.
 Hardlink is still present with all contents.
+Simple, softlinks work like usual links to files and hardlinks work like backup files.
+Also softlinks can cross the file system and can link between directories, while hardlinks can't do it.
+Inodes and permissions of the softlink differ from the ones in original file, as well.

 7.
 <img src="screenshots/25.png">